cjdbarlow/bedside-notebook/anaesthesia/neuro/craniotomy.md

 ##Induction
 Haemodynamic stability is important:
 * Remifentanil infusion usually adequate
+	* Begin at 0.2-0.3ug/kg/min, and titrate to effect
+	Can be bolused, but this increases risk of bradycardia and CVS instability.
+	* Once adequately loaded (~1ug/kg), can then commence induction with propofol
 * Otherwise fentanyl (5ug/kg) or alfentanil (25-50ug/kg/hr)

 ##Intraoperative
+* Anaesthesia can be maintained with either sub-MAC dose of volatile or propofol TIVA
+* Remifentanil allows for substantial reduction in anaesthetic requirement

 ###Surgical Stages
+Beware stimulating parts of this procedure and aim to maintain haemodynamic stability throughout:
+* Intubation
-Application of clamps:
+* Application of clamps:
 	* Associated with significant hypertension
 	* Cover with bolus of 0.5-1ug/kg remifentanil or 0.5-1mg/kg propofol
+* Local anaesthetic with adrenaline
+Intravascular adrenaline will also cause CVS compromise.
+* Skin and skull incision
+* Once dura is opened, surgical stimulation drops markedly

 Closure of dura:
 * Typically indicates ~30-45 minutes of operating time remaining